sdhawan81/pareekshan/round-2/README.md

 A good developer needs to know two things really well

 1. Write a code which is easy to understand.
-   Expert Tip: Adding tons of documentation and writing a very convoluted code is not going to help.
+   - Tip: Adding tons of documentation but writing a very convoluted code is not going to help.
 2. As a rule, always leave the code in better state than before you started working on it.

 ## Objective